 Accreditation and Membership

-Free Lutheran Bible College and Seminary is a member institution of The Association for Biblical Higher Education (ABHE).
+The Free Lutheran Bible College and Seminary is also a member of the Association for Biblical Higher Education in Canada and the United States (ABHE) [5850 T G Lee Blvd, Suite 130, Orlando, FL 32822; Telephone: (407207-0808; email: email@example.com]

 Frequently Asked Questions

 This is good and quite an accomplishment.
 Basically “accreditation status” says that we are a member institution of the TRACS accreditation agency and have been considered to be in basic compliance with the accrediting standards.
 A “category III institution” says that the Free Lutheran Schools (FLBC and FLS) are currently approved to offer degrees through the master’s level.